All Episodes

 He said, look at Romney.

-I said, What do you mean?
+I said, what do you mean?

-What was Romney running around saying the first thing he'd do is repeal Obama?
+The first thing he'd do is repeal Obama.

-I'm sorry, he doesn't have that power.
+I'm sorry he doesn't have that power now because we want it repealed.

 He said, see, this is how we all get sucked in.

-We all want the executive to do our bidding for us, and the Constitution falls by the wayside.
+We all want the executive to do our bidding for us and the constitution falls by the wayside.

 Here is Rob in Annapolis, Maryland, as we head back to the phones.